Dana Air Flight 0992: Response

 High-ranking officials, including then-Nigerian President Goodluck Jonathan and Governor of Lagos State Babatunde Fashola, visited the crash site on 4 June.
 Following the visit, President Jonathan declared three days of national mourning.
 He noted that the accident had "sadly plunged the nation into further sorrow on a day when Nigerians were already in grief over the loss of many other innocent lives in the church bombing in Bauchi State", which happened just mere hours before the crash.

-In response to the accident, Presiden Jonathan pledged that "every possible effort" would be made to boost the nation's aviation safety, the same remark that had been echoed by previous Nigerian President Olusegun Obasanjo during the strings of aircraft disasters in 2005 and 2006.
-The federal government seized the license and also banned the MD-83 aircraft type used by Dana Air after the crash.
+In response to the accident, President Jonathan pledged that "every possible effort" would be made to boost the nation's aviation safety, echoing the remarks of previous Nigerian President Olusegun Obasanjo during a string of aircraft disasters in 2005 and 2006.
+The federal government suspended Dana Air's license and also banned the MD-83 aircraft type after the crash.
 They also set up a nine-man technical and administrative panel to audit all airlines operating in the country.
 On 5 September 2012, the suspension on Dana Air's operating license was lifted, and the airline started recertification and retraining processes.

-Dana Air set up a 24-hour hotline for relatives to call and added a message to its website reading "Our thoughts and prayers are with the families of guests who were involved in the Dana Air mishap.
+Dana Air set up a 24-hour hotline for relatives to call and added a message to its website reading, "Our thoughts and prayers are with the families of guests who were involved in the Dana Air mishap.
 May the souls of the deceased rest in peace".
-Management of Dana Air stated that the relatives of each of the passengers would be given a compensation of USD$100,000.
+Management of Dana Air stated that the relatives of each of the passengers would be given compensation of US$100,000.

 Rescuers managed to recover at least 152 bodies, including partially-recovered ones, and most had been severely charred by the post-crash fire.
 A total of 148 bodies were successfully identified, consisting of 89 males and 59 females.
 The report from the chief medical examiner, however, stated that authorities were unable to identify 3 remaining "bodies".
 Of the 148 identified bodies, a total of 9 victims were not on the manifest.
-The bodies of Captain Waxtan and First Officer Rathore could not be identified.
+The bodies of Captain Waxton and First Officer Rathore could not be identified.
 Governor Fashola of Lagos State held a press conference on 10 June with the families of the victims regarding the government's plan to hold a mass burial for the victims of Flight 0992.
 The plan was eventually rejected by the relatives.